Find Business Schools

 The states with the most job growth for Financial Quantitative Analyst are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.

-Financial Quantitative Analyst Salary
+Average Financial Quantitative Analysts Salary

-The salary for Financial Quantitative Analysts ranges between about $38,030 and $123,360 a year.
+Financial Quantitative Analysts make between $38,030 and $123,360 a year.

 undefined